List of political parties in Pakistan: Gilgit-Baltistan

 The Pakistan Peoples Party won the first Gilgit-Baltistan elections and was the only major party of Gilgit-Baltistan with 20 seats out of 33.
 However, in 2015, Pakistan Muslim League (N) won 15 seats and became the major party of Gilgit-Baltistan and PPP only received one seat in the Gilgit-Baltistan Assembly.
-However, in the 2020 elections, Pakistan Tehreek-e-Insaf (PTI) won 16 seats and became the only major party of Gilgit-Baltistan with PPP winning 3 and PML(N) winning two seats.
+However, in the 2020 and 2026 elections, Pakistan Tehreek-e-Insaf (PTI) won 16 seats and became the only major party of Gilgit-Baltistan with PPP winning 3 and PML(N) winning two seats.

+Azad Kashmir

+The Pakistan Peoples Party won the first Azad Kashmir elections and was the only major party of Azad Jammu and Kashmir with 20 seats out of 33.
+However, in 2015, Pakistan Muslim League (N) won 15 seats and became the major party of Azad Kashmir and PPP only received one seat in the Azad Kashmir Legislative Assembly.
+However, in the 2020 and 2026 elections, Pakistan Tehreek-e-Insaf (PTI) won 16 seats and became the only major party of Azad Jammu and Kashmir with PPP winning 3 and PML(N) winning two seats.